ilankri/flap/flap/README.md

 * Register allocation (only the liveness analysis is implemented)

 ## To be fixed
-Compilation of operations on blocks in Retrolix/MIPS: there is maybe a problem with procedure call conventions because operations on blocks are OK up to Retrolix but some programs that use operations on blocks are successfully executed on MIPS architecture.
+Compilation of operations on blocks in Retrolix/MIPS: there maybe a problem with procedure call conventions because operations on blocksare OK up to Retrolix but some programs that use operations on blocks are successfully executed on MIPS architecture.

 ## To be implemented
 * Graph coloring of interference graph (to complete register allocation)